mangosArchives/serverZero_Rel19/doc/CodingStandard.md

 	void Something();

-Use normal comments like `//` and `/* ... */` only if you want to make a comment that shouldn't go into the automatically annotated code (like:
+Use normal comments like `//` and `/* ... */` only if you want to make a comment that should not go into the automatically annotated code (like:
 `/* shit ... this does not work */`).